Financial-Times/n-alert-banner/README.md

   - `linkUrl`: String.
 The URL the link links to.
 Defaults to `#`
   - `closeButtonLabel`: String.
 The hidden accessible label for the close button.
 Defaults to `Close`
   - `theme`: String.
 Themes to apply to the alert banner.
 [See the themes documentation](#themes) for available values.
 Defaults to `null`
-  - `noCloseButton`: Boolean.
-True prevents close button from being created.
-Defaults to `false`
+  - `closeButton`: Boolean.
+False prevents close button from being created.
+Defaults to `true`
   - `appendToElement`: String.
 Allows for stipulation of where the alertBanner is to be inserted on the page.
 Default is on the document body.
-Must include attribute type (i.e. `#`, `.`, etc).
 If parent element is not found it will default to the top of the body.

 ### Sass